AI Video: Hands Disappear or Morph During Motion

-A character's hands vanish, fuse into the torso, or grow extra fingers the moment they start moving.
-Why hands are the worst region for AI video and how to keep them visible.
+A character's hands vanish, fuse into the torso, or grow a sixth finger the moment they move.
+Why hands are AI video's worst region and how to keep them intact — verified across Sora 2, Veo 3.1, Kling, and Runway, June 2026.

-This article covers why hands break specifically during motion (not stillness), how to phrase prompts that minimize it, and how to recover a shot when re-rolling is not an option.
+This article covers why hands break specifically during motion (not stillness), how to phrase prompts that minimize it, how to confirm the fix worked, and how to recover a shot when re-rolling is not an option.

 Common causes